re·store:To bring back into existence or use, reestablish; to put back in a former position; to make restitution of, give back.

 it was in when it was being used regularly.
 That often means imperfections.

-day it was used, it began to develop its character.
-Character comes in
+day it was used, it began to develop its character, which comes in

 many forms.
 It may be the dings in a screwdriver that got tossed around